LukeDSchenk/mojibar/README.md

 # Mojibar 🙂👭🏂🐳🐆🦎©🈲🆖😯 (first beta release 🌞🥴🌝)

 A quick access tab and search bar for emojis.
 Simply click the emoji you want to use and it will be copied to your clipboard.
+Want to try it out before you decide if you like it?
+Click here to [try out Mojibar in your browser](https://lukedschenk.github.io/Mojibar/).

 ## Installation Instructions 📄